-In addition to meeting the minimum requirements for admission to the Graduate School, individuals seeking admission to the Human Development Counseling program should have a GPA of 3.0/4.0 in the last 60 hours of undergraduate work and a cumulative undergraduate GPA of 2.75/4.0.
-Applicants must also submit official scores from the GRE General Test or the Miller Analogies Test (MAT) and three professional and/or academic letters of reference, one of which must be from a current supervisor.
-Applicants must also satisfactorily complete the Human Development Counseling program screening interview.
+In addition to meeting the minimum requirements for admission to the Graduate School, individuals seeking admission to the Counseling program should have a GPA of 3.0/4.0 in the last 60 hours of undergraduate work and a cumulative undergraduate GPA of 2.75/4.0.
+Applicants may be required to submit official scores from the GRE General Test or the Miller Analogies Test (MAT) if other admission requirements are not met.
+Applicants must also submit three professional and/or academic letters of reference, one of which must be from a current supervisor.
+Applicants must also satisfactorily complete the Counseling program screening interview.

 Department Contact Information